eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

    convenient way to get started with the AAS.
 Due to the risk of data duplication and unclear initial ingestion mechanisms, it may not scale to industrial sizes.
 2. Delegation: Wrapping another API or a database may deploy the Submodel API as a new facade.
 It delegates the incoming requests to the respective backend systems.
-This is particularly feasible in the Catena-X dataspace since it
+This is particularly feasible in the Catena-X dataspace.

 Offering data to the network requires mappings that are naturally dependent on the data source format.
 More on data integration can be found in the corresponding [CX e.V. guide](https://catena-x.net/fileadmin/user_upload/04_Einfuehren_und_umsetzen/Onboarding/DataIntegrationPatterns_Guide_Final_V1.pdf).

 ### Patterns for DTRs

-Usually, a DTR will implement a persistence with the specified AAS-APIs for data ingestion specified in the SSP-001 by means of POST endpoints, updatable with PUT and PATCH requests ( see [reference implementation](https://github.com/eclipse-tractusx/sldt-digital-twin-registry)).
+Usually, a DTR will implement a persistence with the specified AAS-APIs for data ingestion specified in the SSP-001 profile of the Asset Administration Shell Registry Service by means of POST endpoints, updatable with PUT and PATCH requests ( see [reference implementation](https://github.com/eclipse-tractusx/sldt-digital-twin-registry)).
 These APIs should only be accessible by the Data Provider (for instance by introduction of proper access control scopes